 Therefore, the design of public old-age income support systems must take into consideration that the system will (i) insure against longevity risk; (ii) contain features permitting for life-time earnings redistribution; and (iii) mandate as well as incentivize savings.
 In this article, we analyze how well Thailand's old-age income support systems have performed along these dimensions, and subsequently propose some adjustments.
 We discuss the rules and regulations of the public old-age pension provided by Thailand's Social Security Office (SSO) and the National Savings Fund (NSF) - with the focus on the mandatory system for the formal workers (Article 33 of the Social Security system).
-We briefly summarize the issues and present additional empirical results from the administrative Article 33 contribution history in Sections II-VII.
-A more detailed proposal (in Thai) can be found in Wasi et al (2020).
+We briefly summarize the issues and present additional empirical results from the administrative Article 33 contribution history in Sections II-V. A more detailed proposal (in Thai) can be found in Wasi et al (2020).
+Section VI and VII discuss broader issues of weak incentives of voluntary savings schemes and challenge of implementation.
+The last section provides conclusion.